-Welcome to Kushty Beats.
 My aim is to elevate your music to a higher state of expression through a range of specialised digital processing techniques.
-Not all artists swear by mastering.
-But for most it is a necessary process in bringing the artistic vision to fruition, to maximise the emotional content of the piece at hand.
+The aim is to bring your artistic vision to fruition, to maximise the emotional content of the piece at hand.

 I have spent a number of years innovating a specialised workflow and developing an understanding of digital processing which can rival the dimensionality and quality of tone usually found solely through high quality analog gear.